supercool/supercool.github.io/_drafts/2016-01-14-migrating-content-within-craft.md

 author: Josh Angell
 ---

 Recently as part of some site upgrades I’ve had a couple of jobs that have needed to copy some entries from one section in Craft to another, complete with content.
-I figured I would just show you all what I did, in case it helps anyone else out!
+I’m mainly putting this here for my own future reference but if it helps anyone else out then thats a bonus :)

 There was a bunch of content in a Matrix that was the biggest issue and a few other non-relational fields.
 Crucially the original content needed to remain un-touched so I couldn’t just flip the `sectionId` of the elements in the database.